GG1001 Climate, Capital, Community: Fundamentals of Global Geography

 Module description

-As the global population speeds past 7 billion, mounting evidence about resource depletion and climate change, and global economic inequality and social injustice, suggests current human development is unsustainable and that we are now living in the Anthropocene - an era in which human activity has, for the first time, become the dominant driver of environmental processes, and is causing unprecedented global change.
-The module shows how Geography, a discipline that draws on knowledge that spans the social and natural sciences and the humanities, is uniquely placed to understand our changing world.
-Its combination of lectures and tutorials are relevant to students across the University.
+As the global population grows past 8 billion, mounting evidence of resource depletion, climate change, global economic inequality and social injustice suggests that the current trajectory of human development is unsustainable.
+Many argue that we are now living in the 'Anthropocene', the 'age of people': an era in which human activity has, for the first time, become the dominant driver of environmental processes, and is causing unprecedented global change.
+How can we understand the challenges we face and find meaningful, lasting solutions?
+This module shows how Geography, a discipline that draws on the social and natural sciences and the humanities, is uniquely placed to understand our changing world.
+Its combination of lectures, tutorials, hands-on learning, and transferable skills training is core to Geography programmes, but designed to be relevant and accessible to students from all areas of the University.

 Assessment pattern